matthias-blomme/ad-project-document/book/src/project/project_evaluation.md

 ### Conduct and contribution
-Your general conduct and contribution throughout the semester is monitored by the group mentors as well as assessed by your peers.
+Your general conduct and contribution throughout the semester is monitored by the group coaches as well as assessed by your peers.
 Deviations, positive or negative, will impact your final individual score.

 Inappropriate conduct may be a reason for immediate group exclusion (resulting in zero score for this module).
-The group mentors may come to this conclusion at his/her discretion, supported by the majority of the other group mentors.
+The group coaches may come to this conclusion at his/her discretion, supported by the majority of the other group coaches.

 ### Extreme sanctions